plone/training/custom_search.rst

 * Enable faceted navigation on a new folder within "talks"
 * Configure it using ``Faceted Criteria``
 * Use the Checkboxes-Widget using the catalog-index "Tags"
-* Other Noteable widgets: tagcloud, a-z, search, radio
+* Other noteable widgets: select, radio, tagcloud, a-z, search

 Examples: